THRASTRO/sofa.js/docs/era.c2t00b.md

 ```

 Form the celestial to terrestrial matrix given the date, the UT1 and
-the polar motion, using the IAU 2000B nutation model.
+the polar motion, using the IAU 2000B precession-nutation model.

 ## Given:
 ```